Postgraduate Course: Practical Zooarchaeology (PGHC11459)

 ||Students will receive written feedback on their coursework, and will have the opportunity to discuss that feedback further with the Course Organiser during their published office hours or by appointment.

 On completion of this course, the student will be able to:

 - demonstrate a detailed and critical command of the body of knowledge concerning methods and applications of zooarchaeology;

-- demonstrate an ability to analyse and reflect critically upon relevant scholarship concerning the investigation and interpretation of past human-animal relationships;
+- analyse and reflect critically upon relevant scholarship concerning the investigation and interpretation of past human-animal relationships;

-- demonstrate the ability to develop and sustain original scholarly arguments in oral and written form by independently formulating appropriate questions and utilising relevant evidence considered in the course;
+- develop and sustain original scholarly arguments in oral and written form by independently formulating appropriate questions and utilising relevant evidence considered in the course;

-- demonstrate in seminar discussions and written assignments originality and independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers; and a considerable degree of autonomy.
+- demonstrate originality and independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers; and a considerable degree of autonomy

 |Albarella U and Trentacoste A (eds.)
 2011, Ethnozooarchaeology.
 The present and past of human-animal relationships.
 Oxford: Oxbow Books.|